Skip to content

 Initiated By⚓︎

-The Initiated by section shows who or what triggered a vehicle command or event.
-Use this to answer questions like “Which user triggered Event X at Time Y?”
+Use the Initiated by section of an event to answer questions like “Which user triggered Event X at Time Y?”

 Linked Commands⚓︎